fluid-project/jira-to-11ty/src/issues/FLUID-6624.md

     {
       "author": "Justin Obara",
       "date": "2021-05-19T16:15:10.199-0400",
-      "body": "@@Antranig Basman is there anything in particular that needs to be documented or deprecated?\n" }
+      "body": "Antranig Basman is there anything in particular that needs to be documented or deprecated?\n" }
   ]
 }